skgyan/egghead-delay/script.md

 run((time)=>console.log(time));
 ```

+If we run this code now we can see that it follows the specification correctly in that the callback is called after 1 second, 2 seconds  and then three seconds

-This code does satisfy our requirement but you can see that the nesting adds a lot of noise that makes the intent slightly difficult to figure out.
+Even though it does satisfy our requirement you can see that the setTimeout nesting in our run function adds a lot of noise that makes the intent slightly difficult to figure out.
 We can make this much easier with async/await.

 The only thing we need is a promise based dealy function, and that is very easy to write.
 It simply takes a number of `ms` and returns a Promise that gets resolved using setTimeout after the given number of ms